 - Advanced features—comparing how places change in time

 In order to use Mapillary for ArcGIS Pro, please ensure you meet the system requirements of ArcGIS Pro 2.0 higher:

-- To get started with Mapillary for ArcGIS Pro, download the add-in.
+- To get started with Mapillary for ArcGIS Pro, download the add-in installer.

-- Double-click the add-in file to install it.
+- Double-click the installer file to run the installation.

 - Open ArcGIS Pro.